 Our progress this year

-We recognise the need to scrutinise our supply chain to understand where there is a risk of modern slavery.
-Since March 2020, we:
+We recognise the need to scrutinise our supply chain to understand where there is a risk.
+Since March 2022, we:

-Our understanding of the risks of modern slavery in our supply chain is evolving.
-In early 2020, we started a pilot risk assessment to map our tier one suppliers within the group with a focus on MENA and Turkey.
-Since then, we have expanded our review to beIN’s global tier one suppliers in Asia Pacific, France and the U.S. Our review was conducted using a developed and tested supplier risk assessment model designed to provide an indicative assessment of the risk of modern slavery based on the country-level risk factors and the labour-type risk factors used in the supply of the goods or services by third parties.
+Our understanding of the risks of modern slavery in our supply chain is improving.
+We have now mapped our tier one suppliers within the group with a focus on MENA and Turkey and have since expanded our review to beIN’s global tier one suppliers in Asia Pacific, France and the U.S. Our review was conducted using a developed and tested supplier risk assessment model designed to provide an indicative assessment of the risk of modern slavery based on the countrylevel risk factors and the labour-type risk factors used in the supply of the goods or services by third parties.
 This review identified that our operations in MENA and Turkey were likely more exposed to certain modern slavery related risks within their supply chains (than our operations in other jurisdictions) due to:

 As we look to 2023-2024, we remain committed to improve and refine the processes in place to safeguard against modern slavery, forced labour and human trafficking.
-We intend to continue the abovementioned discussions and consultations with internal stakeholders in our business, as well as the end-users who interact and deal with suppliers within the wider global network, to maintain assurance that all our tier one suppliers have been mapped and assessed in an accurate fashion and that we are consistent in our global compliance standards and supplier risk assessment practices.
+We intend to continue discussions and consultations with internal stakeholders in our business, as well as the end-users who interact and deal with suppliers within the wider global network, to maintain assurance that all our tier one suppliers have been mapped and assessed in an accurate fashion and that we are consistent in our global compliance standards and supplier risk assessment practices.
 Furthermore, we will use the key contact persons appointed in each of these jurisdictions to continue to monitor and review the implemented supplier risk assessment and due-diligence process, which will provide additional insight on any potential supplier risk exposure.

 Our “indicative risk” model